-He was at Arizona State University in 1974-76, at the same time as quite a few other future major leaguers, including Floyd Bannister, Bump Wills, Ken Phelps, and Bob Horner.
-Bannister was the # 1 pick in the 1976 draft, while Landreaux was the # 6 pick; Phelps didn't go until the 15th round (Wills was a first-round pick in 1975 while Horner was a first-round pick in 1978).
+He was at Arizona State University from 1974 to 1976, at the same time as quite a few other future major leaguers, including Floyd Bannister, Bump Wills, Ken Phelps, and Bob Horner.
+Bannister was the #1 pick in the 1976 amateur draft, while Landreaux was the #6 pick, selected by the California Angels; Phelps didn't go until the 15th round (Wills was a first-round pick in 1975 while Horner was a first-round pick in 1978).

-Ken played only two seasons in the minor leagues, 1976-77, before becoming a major league regular after he .357 with 27 home runs for two minor league teams in 1977.
-He came up to the bigs originally in September 1977 and then appeared in 93 games for the 1978 Angels.
+Ken played only two seasons in the minor leagues, 1976 and 1977, before becoming a major league regular after he .357 with 27 home runs for two minor league teams in 1977 and being named the Minor League Player of the Year by The Sporting News.
+He came up to the big leagues originally in September 1977 and then appeared in 93 games for the Angels in 1978.

-He was acquired by the Minnesota Twins in the Rod Carew trade and hit .305 for the 1979 Twins.
-After a bit of a drop-off in 1980, he was traded to the Los Angeles Dodgers in a trade which brought Mickey Hatcher to the Twins.
-Hatcher would spend six years with the Twins before returning to the Dodgers in 1987, where he became a teammate with Landreaux, who spent the rest of his career with the Dodgers after the trade.
+He was acquired by the Minnesota Twins in the Rod Carew trade and hit .305 for them in 1979.
+On July 3rd that year, he hit two doubles in one inning, then exactly one year later, he hit three triples in one game.
+After a bit of a drop-off in 1980, he was traded to the Los Angeles Dodgers in a deal which brought Mickey Hatcher to the Twins.
+Hatcher would spend six years with the Twins before returning to the Dodgers in 1987, where he became a teammate of Landreaux, who spent the rest of his career with the Dodgers after the trade.

 In 1989, Landreaux played for the Orlando Juice and St. Petersburg Pelicans of the Senior Professional Baseball Association.
 Hit hit .307 for the clubs.
 In 1990, Landreaux again played for the St. Petersburg Pelicans and in 15 games he batted .333 with 1 home run and 11 RBI before the league folded.